vSAN Space Efficiency Technologies

 Unlike deduplication and compression, which offer variable levels of space efficiency, erasure coding guarantees capacity reduction over a mirroring data protection method at the same failure tolerance.
 With mirroring, each level of redundancy multiplies the storage requirement by an additional 100%.
 Surviving from 1 failure requires 2 copies of data at 2x the capacity. vSAN, through the use of the Failures to Tolerate rule, to allow for up to 3 failures.

 Erasure coding, because it breaks data apart, does not require the same amount of capacity as mirroring does for the same protection levels.
-Table 2 shows the amount of space required, depending on the Failure Tolerance Method and Number of Failures to Tolerate.
+Table 2 shows the amount of space required, depending on the data placement scheme used and Number of Failures to Tolerate.

 Use of erasure coding provides significant space savings over mirroring for the same Number of Failures to Tolerate.
 When allowing for a single failure, RAID-5/6 (Erasure Coding) will consume 33% less capacity than RAID-1 (Mirroring).
 A 100GB virtual disk, allowing for a single failure will consume 200GB, when mirrored, while the same virtual disk with RAID-5/6 (Erasure Coding) will consume 133GB.
 The same 100GB virtual disk, allowing for 2 failures, would consume 300GB with the RAID-1 (Mirroring) rule.
 With the RAID-5/6 (Erasure Coding) rule, that virtual disk would consume 150GB.
 That is a 50% space savings over mirroring.